near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 ### 4. Approval IDs

 Bob buys Alice's token via Market.
 Bob probably does this via Market's frontend, which will probably initiate the transfer via a call to `ft_transfer_call` on the nDAI contract to transfer 100 nDAI to `market`.
-Like the NFT standard's "transfer and call" function, [Fungible Token](../FungibleToken/Core.md)'s `ft_transfer_call` takes a `msg` which `market` can use to pass along information it will need to pay Alice and actually transfer the MT.
+Like the MT standard's "transfer and call" function, [Fungible Token](../FungibleToken/Core.md)'s `ft_transfer_call` takes a `msg` which `market` can use to pass along information it will need to pay Alice and actually transfer the MT.
 The actual transfer of the MT is the only part we care about here.

 **High-level explanation**